 Facebook can use the activity of hackers to inflate its advertising reach.
 They can then raise the cost of their advertising.
 They know the hackers will not pay, but it doesn’t matter; it’s a bad debt write-off, which they used to increase the profits from legitimate advertisers.
 So, they will not fix the holes in their systems.
 They like hackers.

-I reached out for legal help.
-They told me we’d likely never hear directly from Facebook.
+I contacted legal help, and they told me we’d likely never hear directly from Facebook.
 Instead, they will sell the unpaid advertising to a collection company for 10 or 15 cents on the dollar.
 The collection company will most likely file charges in California.
 So, I can go to court to fight it, but it will cost me several thousand dollars to retain an attorney.

 What is disturbing is these cases are hard to fight because they will have my electronic signature approval on the line of credit.
 So, it will appear as if I opened these new ventures, authorized the advertising, and then tried to use the hacker ploy to avoid paying for this absurd advertising.
-It’s likely the collection company will ask to settle for a few thousand dollars to avoid the cost of going to court and the potential of actually losing the case, anyway.
-Whether I keep an attorney to fight it or pay the collection company, it’s going to cost.
+The collection company will likely ask to settle for a few thousand dollars to avoid the cost of going to court and the potential of losing the case, anyway.
+Whether I keep an attorney to fight it or pay the collection company, it will cost.

 It is any wonder why even law enforcement says Facebook has become toxic.
 They profit nicely from the hacker’s activities because it increases the use of their advertising reach so that they can charge more for advertising.
 They get cash from the collection company when they finally cut off the credit account.
 Now FB has a nice write-off of bad debt to protect their earnings.
 The hackers win.
 They get free advertising and collect the data to sell as well.